silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 This allows you to concisely override classes in Silverstripe core or other third-party Silverstripe code.

-[info]
+> [!NOTE]
-When overriding other configuration beware the [order that configuration is applied](../configuration/#configuration-values).
+> When overriding other configuration beware the [order that configuration is applied](../configuration/#configuration-values).
 You may have to use the [Before/After](../configuration/#before-after-priorities) syntax to apply your override.
-[/info]

 ### Special YAML syntax